bhattmujtiba15/Mujtiba-Altaf/README.md

 ## Link for the Google sheets.
 https://docs.google.com/spreadsheets/d/1aDGwcTLHmwvrPnSYHSoDz2YvjzK5qGB6QE8tYY9IKEI/edit?gid=0#gid=0

-## Day 1
+## Day 1:
-# Problem Statement
+Selected the project topic, identified objectives, and planned the overall workflow for the disease prediction system.

-Patients show symptoms → system predicts disease
+## Day 2:

-## Day 2
+Conducted research on disease prediction techniques and healthcare applications of artificial intelligence.

-# Commit: “Adding initial probabilities” --> meaning how common a disease is before seeing symptoms.
+## Day 3:

-## Day 3
+Studied fundamental concepts of probability, random experiments, events, and sample spaces.

-Adding some of the common disease ricks.
+## Day 4:

-## Day 4
+Learned conditional probability and explored its role in decision-making under uncertainty.

-Fixing some things and editing my google spreadsheets.
+## Day 5:

-## Day 5
+Studied Bayes' Theorem and understood how it can be applied to disease diagnosis.

-Adding python file.
+## Day 6:

-## Day 6
+Explored Bayesian Networks and their use in probabilistic reasoning and prediction systems.
 Loaded dataset in Python file.

 Pyhton file link: